abutail/EKSTerraform/README.md

 # EKSTerraform
-Multiple EKS Cluster in a single VPC
+Multiple EKS Clusters in a single VPC
 ### Step 1: Install Terraform

 #### On macOS (using Homebrew):